merenlab/merenlab.org/tutorials/infant-gut/index.md

 </div>

-Here is an example of 16 {% include ARTIFACT name="bin" text="bins" %} we identified for comparison AFTER you performed your own binning:
+Here is an example of 16 bins we identified for comparison AFTER you performed your own binning:

 [![Manual_Binnin_Result_Example.png](images/Manual_Binnin_Result_Example.png)](images/Manual_Binnin_Result_Example.png){:.center-img .width-50}

-Please save your bins as a {% include ARTIFACT name="collection" %}.
+Please save your bins as a collection.
 You can give your collection any name, but if you call it `default`, anvi'o will treat it differently.

 {:.notice}
-In the anvi'o lingo, a collection is something that describes one or more bins, each of which describe one or more contigs.
+In the anvi'o lingo, a {% include ARTIFACT name="collection" %} is something that describes one or more {% include ARTIFACT name="bin" text="bins" %}, each of which describe one or more contigs.

 If you identified near-complete genomes, then congratulations, you have characterized genomic contents of microbial populations *de novo*.